FAQ & GLOSSARY

 eZone: An eZone consists of an eSector plus an eCountry.
 For example 1111.ET.
 The FAN R-Z421123A5@1112.BT is located in the eZone of 1112.BT.

-EVS: Entity Verification Services, an agency selected by the membership through majority vote to conduct entity vetting and verification before permitting their entry as peers.
-Peers must follow an application process in order to join the network and validate asset movements.
+EVS: Entity Verification Services, a root agency selected by the membership through a majority vote to conduct entity vetting and verification before permitting their entry as peers onto the DNA network.
+Peers must follow an application process in order to join the network and validate asset movements and the EVS conducts this process.
 This agency also must authorized new companies and robots before becoming chartered.
 The EVS agency charter must be renewed through a global membership vote every 10 years.

 Keychain: (1) A database system comprised of one or more tables that have records that are chained together using successive hashing of key fields, one record after the next, building a singular collection of irrefutable elemental content.
 These are the tables and databases which make up the majority of the eCoin mainnet.
-In this definition, the keychain is equivalent to the Blockchain in Bitcoin and Etherium.
+In this definition, the Keychain is equivalent to the Blockchain in Bitcoin and Etherium.
 Unlike Blockchain, Keychain does not collect users into a pool to await validation and acceptance onto the chain.
 Keychain processes records immediately upon submission by the sender.
-(2) A table column named dna_keychain within a table of assets or entities which stores the linking hash number to it and every preceding same column of the table.
-The keychain column within a table provides for a linked list and sequential labeling of records for hash list ordering and database verification at the level of record.
+Efficiency is maintained through the use of a new consensus algorithm called PAC which replaces POW used in Bitcoin.
+See PAC definition for more information.
+(2) A table column named dna_Keychain within a table of assets or entities which stores the linking hash number to it and every preceding same column of the table.
+The Keychain column within a table provides for a linked list and sequential labeling of records for hash list ordering and database verification at the level of record.
 This hash number is generated during the AUTH process.

 MINER: MINER is an acronym which stands for Management of Information Network and Entity Resolver.
 The two primary functions of MINERS are to help to manage the asset information network of DNA and to work with the entities to facilitate reliable and timely communications.
 A MINER is an independent service company who provides worldwide database services to members in order to facilitate the following: asset transfer and tracking functions; user check-ins to provide lists of online users to other users in the network; locker services utilized during asset transfer with PAC; a worldwide look-up of all assets and user public keys; and push notifications to its members.
 MINERS are paid for their services in eCoins calculated using transaction fees plus a network rewards system.